developess/build_a_phoenix_api/README.md

 end
 ```

-Everything else you need to know to do this can be found in the template
+Everything else you need to know to do this can be found in the eex section above!

+Test its working by going to `localhost:4000/spell/lumos` to see your spell in the browser.

+Sucess?
+Give yourself a pat on the back and make a cup of tea ☕️

-### 1c Examining our routes
+### 1c) Examining our routes

 Make sure you're in `apps/fawkes` and run the following command: